proper/JLDemo/README.md

 ### The plan for the demo

-- A model will be creaated first.
+- A model will be created first.
-- I will add the networking download logic after.
+- I will add the network downloading logic after.
 - I will use UICollectionView to display the grid.
 I will possibly use a 3rd party image downloader, because it will be easier and not comprise the purpose of the demo.

 ### TDD approach applied